Report Navigation

 27,000 Providers Short And Counting

-of teens with depression receive no mental health treatment at all.
-70% of U.S. counties have zero child psychiatrists.
+of youth with major depression receive no treatment at all.
+60% of rural counties have zero practicing psychiatrists.
+Average wait time for a child psychiatrist: 8+ weeks.
 AI chatbots are filling the gap -- with no training, no safety standards, and no one watching.

 04